HL7/VhDir/pages/_includes/vhdir-careteam-intro.md

 Each CareTeam must have:

+1. One status code in `careTeam.status`
-1. At least one type of care team in `careTeam.category`
+1. One type of care team in `careTeam.category`

 **Profile specific implementation guidance:**